 Capital program guidance

-Most of ECA’s capital will be allocated to its four core assets.
-Permian will receive the most capital, followed by Eagle Ford, Montney, and Duvernay.
-In 2016, Encana allocated 97.0% of its 2016 capital to these four assets.
+Most of ECA’s capital will be allocated to its core four assets, with the Permian receiving the most capital, followed by Eagle Ford, Montney, and Duvernay assets.
+In 2016, Encana allocated 97% of its 2016 capital to its four core assets.

 For 2017, Encana expects total production (USO) (UNG) in a range of 320–330 Mboepd (thousand barrels of oil equivalent per day), which represents a mid-point decrease of ~8% from production in 2016.
 Encana expects to return to sequential production growth in 3Q17.

 For its core assets, Encana expects production growth of ~20% from 4Q16 to 4Q17.
 Encana’s core assets should contribute ~78% to its estimated 2017 production.

 Encana’s peer ConocoPhillips (COP) expects full-year production in a range of 1,540–1,570 Mboepd, a mid-point of decrease of ~7 Mboepd (or ~0.45%) from 2016.